A. GENERAL POINTS

 Also please include this information in the subject line of all blitzes regarding the article.

 Sources: Please make sure to use quality sources in your articles, meaning sources such as peer-reviewed publications and government reports, not blog posts.
-We also have a limit of 15 sources per article.

 Images: Please send 4-5 high quality (200 ppi) images along with your article.
 Make sure they have a creative commons license, which allows us to reprint them in our journal.
 When in doubt, use flickr or WikiMedia Commons.
 Unless you personally contact and receive permission to use images from primary sources (i.e., journals like Science and Nature), please do not send them along with your articles (or we will kindly ask you to find new ones).